-Children's Hearings have operated significantly below the usual capacity since March 2020 and the planned increase in numbers of hearings has been restricted by the imposition of further restrictions.
-The further lockdown restrictions which have been in place since the start of 2021 have further significantly impacted the capacity of the children's hearing system at a time when recovery projections anticipated an increase in hearing activity.
+Children's Hearings have operated significantly below the usual capacity since March 2020 and the planned increase in numbers of hearings was restricted by the imposition of further restrictions.
+The further lockdown restrictions in place since the start of 2021 further significantly impacted the capacity of the children's hearing system at a time when recovery projections anticipated an increase in hearing activity.
 Moving out of lockdown restrictions will mean a return to 'recovery' activity.

-Maintaining a Hearing service with this reduced operating capacity has been possible because of the powers set out in the Coronavirus Act, particularly the addition of 6 months to the end date of any Compulsory Supervision Order if a review of that order has not been possible in advance of the expiry date.
-The decision to extend a CSO beyond its expiry date has not been made in isolation and whenever possible the views of professionals and families have been taken into account.
+Maintaining a Hearing service with this reduced operating capacity has been possible because of the powers set out in the Coronavirus Act, particularly the addition of up to 6 months to the end date of any Compulsory Supervision Order if a review of that order has not been possible in advance of the expiry date.
+The decision to use this provision has not been made in isolation and whenever possible the views of families and professionals have been taken into account.
 If a case requires review - because an order requires to be terminated or changed, for example, then those cases are going ahead.

 While recovery in the Children's Hearing System remains a focus for 2021, the impact of the current lockdown must be factored into planning and projections on recovery.
-The current restrictions, in particular the reduction in face to face hearings and their impact on overall hearing capacity, the impact of home schooling and child care responsibilities on people within SCRA, CHS, the Panel Member community and local authorities, and the resulting resource blocking, are having a material impact on service delivery and the pace of the recovery.
-The Children's Hearing System is once again moving on from a period which has been dominated by pandemic response.
-Once this has passed and the restrictions have eased, there will be a re-focus on recovery.
+The current restrictions on travel and the need for social distancing leads to a reduction in face to face hearings and has an impact on overall hearing capacity.
+The impact of home schooling and child care responsibilities on people within SCRA, CHS, the Panel Member community, local authorities and the children and families coming to children's hearings, and the resulting capacity and resource blocking, have had a material impact on service delivery and the pace of the recovery.